cfeenstra67/egghead/docs/development.rst

   * build command - ``npx webpack --config-name firefox``

+* ``firefox-mv2`` - the full extension, ready to be loaded into firefox using w/ manifest v2 (this was created because the Firefox add-on store isn't accepting manifest v3 extensions yet, though it still hasn't been submitted there due to other issues).

+  * development command - ``npx webpack --config-name firefox --watch``

+  * build command - ``npx webpack --config-name firefox``

 * ``chrome-dev`` - the full extension ready to be loaded into chrome w/ development mode enabled.
 This enabled the "dev mode" option in settings by default and enables debug logging.

   * development command - ``npx webpack --config-name chrome-dev --watch``